 We know how important it is to exercise regularly; it's great for our physical health and our mental health too.
 Children have two active playtimes each day.
 There are playground games and sports activities to join in with, led by our fantastic teaching assistants and teachers.
 P.E lessons take place twice each week, where children are taught the full range of activities from the National Curriculum.
 We have some excellent additional opportunities in place too - adults run sports clubs at lunch times and after school.
 These include cycling, dance, basketball, football, athletics and boccia.
-In addition to this, in 2020-21, we introduced the 'Daily Mile', where each class completes a mile around the school grounds.

 We allow children to bring fruit to eat at morning playtime.
 This keeps their energy up throughout the morning until lunch time.
 Soon we hope to introduce 'fruit passports' so that children can buy fruit for a small cost each week.

 Our hot meals service offers healthy lunches to all children.
 Each day there are four options:

 - Grab and go bag (usually a sandwich, wrap or baguette)

 - Jacket potato with a choice of topping